Questions on Breast Surgery - MCH Exam Preparation

 d) Young age of the patient

-Breast conservation involves resection of the primary breast cancer with atleast 2 mm margin of normal-appearing breast tissue, adjuvant radiation therapy, and assessment of axillary lymph node status.
+Breast conservation involves resection of the primary breast cancer with at least 10 mm margin of normal-appearing breast tissue, adjuvant radiation therapy, and assessment of axillary lymph node status.

 Breast conservation surgery is contraindicated when